 In addition to the statewide criteria, the RRTPO also weighs other factors in assessing a project.
 The equity analysis is based on the approach to equity and environmental justice first developed for ConnectRVA 2045.
 Each project is evaluated based on the communities of concern within a half mile of the project.
+These communities are considered to be served by the project.
+The results are normalized with the highest score (10) given to the project that serves the most communities of concern and 0 points to any project not serving an identified community of concern.
 A map showing the identified communities of concern is included above.

-A regional value score is used to give points to projects which are identified in the regional bicycle and pedestrian plan.
-Regional projects identified in the plan will receive full points.
-Local projects identified in the plan will receive partial points.
+Lastly, a regional value score is used to give points to projects which are identified in the regional bicycle and pedestrian plan.
+Regionally significant projects identified in the plan will receive 10 points.
+Locally significant projects identified in the plan will receive partial points based on the projects classification in the network hierarchy.